facebookresearch/co3d/co3d/challenge/README.md

 ```
 Note that the codebase also requires the latest PyTorch3D installation.

-After running the evaluation code, please send the produced .zip file to the
+After running the evaluation code, please send the produced .hdf5 file to the
 EvalAI evaluation server:

 [===> CO3D challenge submission page  <===](https://eval.ai/web/challenges/challenge-page/1819/submission)

+Note that submission using the `evalai` CLI interface is strongly encouraged.

 # CO3D challenge overview